2016 FIA GT World Cup: Qualifying Race

-The qualifying race to set the grid order for the main race egan in cloudy and dry weather at 12:10 Macau Standard Time (UTC+08:00) on 19 November.
+The qualifying race to set the grid order for the main race began in cloudy and dry weather at 12:10 Macau Standard Time (UTC+08:00) on 19 November.
 Lyons' car was withdrawn by Craft-Bamboo Racing because it could not be repaired in time for the event due to substantial damage to the roll cage caused by his crash in qualifying.
 Vanthoor accelerated quicker than his teammate Mortara as the race began, passing him into Reservoir Bend.
-Mortara then lost control of his vehicle and slammed into the corner's left-side wall.
+Mortara then lost control of his vehicle and slammed into the corner's left-side wall as he attempted to stay in distance of Vanthoor.
 To try to avoid colliding with him, the remainder of the field crowded in, and he damaged his car's spoiler and rear panel.
 Meanwhile, Vanthoor prevented Bamber and his teammate Estre from passing him, with the Mercedes duo of Engel and Van der Zande behind them.
 On lap two, Müller (who spun from contact with Van der Zande at Lisboa corner and hit a barrier) lost control of his vehicle leaving Mandarin Oriental Bend and struck a wall heavily, necessitating the safety car's deployment.
 Mortara made two pit stops during the safety car period to remedy aerodynamic deficiencies from his fractured rear wing, repair damage to his back panel, and have new tyres installed on his car.
 He fell to 13th because the safety car neutralised much of the potential time lost due to the lengthy time required extricating Müller's car because of the small track and the lack of speedy recovery..